feathersjs/docs/clients/feathers.md

 The Feathers client (`feathers/client`) module provides Feathers core functionality (registering and retrieving services, events etc.) without relying on Express.
 This makes it possible to use Feathers in any JavaScript environment like the browser, [React Native](https://facebook.github.io/react-native/) or other NodeJS servers and to transparently connect to and use services from a Feathers API server.

-If they are not universally usable already (like [feathers-hooks](../hooks/readme.md)), many plugins provide their own client modules:
+If they are not universally usable already (like [feathers-hooks](../hooks/readme.md)), many plug-ins provide their own client modules:

 - [`feathers-socketio/client`](socket-io.md)
 - [`feathers-primus/client`](primus.md)